Paris Hilton Knows How Much You Love

 It's fresh and rose and sexy.
 And beautiful.

 It recently came to light that you share memes of yourself on Instagram.
-Do you have a favorite meme of yourself?
+Do you have a favourite meme of yourself?

 "Ugh, there are so many.
 I like all The Simple Life ones.
 There are so many funny ones from The Simple Life.
 I can't remember which ones exactly, but there's a lot of them.
 I just think The Simple Life is so iconic and fun.
 [It was] before its time.
 I loved it.
 Even the kids today are still enjoying the show, and making all these funny memes from it."